nextstrain/nextclade/docs/user/algorithm/05-mutation-calling.md

 Mutations can be viewed in the last column of the results table in [Nextclade Web](../nextclade-web).

-The "Genetic feature" dropdown allows to switch between nucleotide sequence and CDSes (if genome annotation is provided).
+The "Genetic feature" dropdown allows switching between nucleotide sequence and CDSes (if genome annotation is provided).
 The "Relative to" dropdown allows to select the target for comparison:

 - "Reference" - shows mutations relative to the [reference sequence](../input-files/02-reference-sequence.md)
 - "Parent" - shows private mutations, i.e. mutations relative to the parent (nearest) node